-Invest in ME Research have been working towards establishing an examination and research facility for ME in Norwich, Norfolk, UK, utilising the knowledge, expertise and facilities within and around the Norwich Research Park – which includes the University of East Anglia, the Institute of Food Research (transforming to Quadram Institute), Earlham Institute (formerly The Genome Analysis Centre) and the Norfolk and Norwich University Hospital.
+UK charity Invest in ME Research has been working towards establishing an examination and research facility for ME in Norwich, Norfolk, UK, utilising the knowledge, expertise and facilities within and around the Norwich Research Park – which includes University of East Anglia, Quadram Institute Bioscience (formerly Institute of Food Research), Earlham Institute (formerly The Genome Analysis Centre) and the Norfolk and Norwich University Hospital.

 People with ME need early and correct diagnosis, proper treatment and advice.
 The status of services for people with ME and their families in the UK has been poor with little knowledge of current biomedical research being applied and possible treatments not being made available to patients or healthcare staff.